Dr. Jennifer Vonk

 She is currently working with birds of prey (hawks, eagles, and owls) and carrion birds, (vultures and crows) on spatial memory, tool use, numerosity, and social

 cognition tasks.
 She also conducts research with domestic dogs, rodents, and primates.
 Her dissertation focused on how language complexity, sex and levels of abstraction affects natural and emotion concept formation.
-Stephanie is now an assistant professor at Georgia College and State University in Milledgeville, GA.
+Stephanie is now an associate professor at Georgia College and State University in Milledgeville, GA.

 Zoe Johnson-Ulrich (PhD 2017)